sjas/gosca/README.md

 ## misses? todos?

+- WITH GOLANG 1.11 HAVING MODULES THE DIRENV STUFF MAY BECOME AT LEAST PARTIALLY OBSOLETE

 - automatically 'go get' on creation if need be? (== include godep and initialize that, too)

 - parameter handling redone (== use 'spf13/cobra')